} Date: TBC

-- Evaluate the benefits and risks of differing instruments and explain how they can be used for speculation, arbitrage, hedging and general risk management
+- Evaluate the benefits and risks of differing instruments how they can be used for speculation, arbitrage, hedging and general risk management.

-- Appraise the role of regulation and the rating agencies in the application of financial instruments
+- Appraise the role of regulation and the rating agencies on the application of financial instruments.

-- Understand the role that complex financial instruments played in the recent market turmoil and what lessons can be learnt for the future
+- Understand the role that complex financial instruments played during the 2008 financial crisis.

 Who Should Attend?

 This programme is designed for an ever increasing range of people working in the international financial services area and specifically the funds industry who are engaged in activities which now require a good working knowledge of the characteristics of derivative products and complex financial instruments.

 This is a practical based foundation programme for understanding derivatives and provides candidates with a strong comprehension of derivatives.